How do police get a search warrant?

 Knock vs. No-Knock Search Warrants

 Once a judge signs the search warrant, the police have ten days to follow through on the search.
-Generally, when searching a home with a warrant, police will knock and announce their presence.
-After a reasonable period of time passes, perhaps 30-60 seconds, police may gain entry by force.
+Generally, when searching for a home with a warrant, police will knock and announce their presence.
+After a reasonable period of time passes, perhaps 30-60 seconds, the police may gain entry by force.

 Additionally, search warrants may only be executed during daytime hours (dawn to dusk), unless the judge determined it is reasonable under the circumstances to conduct a nighttime search.
-In some circumstance, the judge will authorize a “no knock” and/or a nighttime search when there is reasonable suspicion that failure to do so would result in possible destruction of evidence, or could jeopardize police officer safety.
+In some circumstance, the judge will authorize a “no-knock” and/or a nighttime search when there is reasonable suspicion that failure to do so would result in possible destruction of evidence, or could jeopardize police officer safety.